 Replacing a Moderator

 If an individual leaves your organization and they were the only Moderator of your Discussion, someone else will need to take over that role.
-There are two ways that this can be implemented:
+Here's how:

-If you are a current participant in a Discussion that now has "0" Moderators, you can assume the Moderator role as follows:
+If you are a current participant of a Discussion with "0" Moderators, you can assume the Moderator role as follows:

-1. Open the Discussion and click on Timeline in the upper right corner.
+1. Open the Discussion and click on the Info icon ("i") in the upper right corner.

-2. On the popover menu, select "Moderators", ensuring the number of Moderators is (0)
+2. From the menu, click on "Moderators" (ensuring the number of Moderators is 0).

-3. On the next screen click on Become Moderator
+3. On the popup that appears, click Become a Moderator.